Prateek0705/Prateek0705/README.md

 - 👋 Hi, I’m @Prateek0705
 - 👀 I’m interested in Gaming
-- 🌱 I’m currently learning Btech
+- 🌱 I have completed Btech

 <!---
 Prateek0705/Prateek0705 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.